Anello-Photonics/docs-A1/getting_started.rst

 2.6 Adjust unit configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this step, the A-1 configuration is adjusted.
-In this example, we configure the the A-1 Ethernet
+In this example, we configure the A-1 Ethernet
 interface which is recommended for in Vehicle collection and testing.
 Configuring the Ethernet interface consists
 of four steps.